Close Menu

 Outfit formula: 2 swim sets (so one can dry) + 2–3 quick-dry tops + 1 lightweight cover-up or oversized shirt + 1 pair of shorts + 1 comfy dress or “nicer” outfit + sandals you can rinse + a thin rain layer.

-Laundry assumption: Sink rinse every evening: swimwear, rash guard, and any salty items.
-Quick-dry pieces become your repeat outfit formula.
-You don’t pack five different beach looks; you pack a system that dries overnight.
+Laundry assumption: sink rinse in the evening: swimwear and salty items.
+Quick-dry pieces become your repeat outfit system.

 Example C: 7-day mixed-weather trip where layering matters